kenjis/vagrant-centos7-php/README.md

 # Vagrant CentOS7 PHP Development Environment

 This project sets up a CentOS 7.1 (64bit) virtual machine to run your PHP project in.
+It mounts your PHP project directory so that you can use your favorite editors to work.

 ## Requirements